 You may also like our fun Monster Pinch Pots that we made last Halloween!

-Apple Pinch Pots for Kids – Materials needed
+Apple Pinch Pots for Kids – Supplies needed

 - Paints in desired colours – we used red, white, brown and green and we used both Enamel and Acrylic paints – simply because those are the paints and colours I have “in”.
 If you don’t have acrylic paints, you can use ordinary poster paints and add some glue, to give them the extra shine and strength.
 You **MAY** need two layers though.
 I LOVE using enamel paints for air drying clay, as they give a lovely smooth finish and dry super quickly!